kyverno/website/content/en/docs/kyverno-cli/usage/test.md

 ```

 In this scenario, a `mutate` policy which adds a label to `Secrets` based on requests made on a particular `ConfigMap`,
-note the use of the `targetResources` field
+note the use of the `targetResources` field.

 Test manifest (`kyverno-test.yaml`):
 ```yaml